How to back up and restore (or migrate to a new computer) a WSL2 distro

 When you have tuned your WSL2 distro for the work you made, installing the required packages, configure the shell interpreter, aliases, environment, networking, solved windows related issues, etc. etc. you don't want them to be lost.
 Even better, if you mess up and break something, you want to revert to a fully working copy of your work environment asap.

-Thought this tutorial, you'll learn how to back up and restore WSL2 distro full file system (virtual drives, system image) in a
+Thought this tutorial, you'll learn how to back up and restore a WSL2 distro full file system (virtual drives, system image) in a

 .tar compressed file, using native WSL PowerShell commands.